paulstraw/FancySelect/readme.md

 FancySelect
 ===========

 A better select for discerning web developers everywhere, lovingly crafted by [Octopus Creative](http://octopuscreative.com).
-You can download it and contribute on [GitHub](https://github.com/octopuscreative/fancyselect).
+You can download it here, or [check out the demo](http://code.octopuscreative.com/fancyselect/).

 Basic Usage
 -----------